 Oct 8, 2020

 What You Should Know About Car Warranties In CanadaCar shopping?
 One thing people often overlook when shopping for a vehicle is the car warranty.
-Even new cars can have issues.
-Its important to understand the warranty terms and what they cover if you run into issues with your car.
-In this blog post we cover different types of car warranties available for new and used cars.
+It is important to understand the warranty terms and what they cover if you run into issues with your car.
+In this blog post, we cover different types of car warranties available for new and used cars, and if they play a role in your car insurance quote.

 What Is A Car Warranty?